 Well, how do you feel about homeschooling?
 Or moving?

 I’ve known adults who experienced “radical acceleration” as children.
-That is they skipped up two or more grades.
+That is, they skipped up two or more grades.
 Several say they struggled socially and would not recommend that choice.
-But as someone with a child who had the intellectual chops to make such a leap, but did not, I can say that staying in the age-grade doesn’t do much for peer relations either.

 Can your public school meet the needs of your gifted child?